-MCDEL AD-6500 Up to now loading a cassette into a front leading cassette deck was a little like putting a square block into a round hole.
+MCDEL AD-650 Up to now loading a cassette into a front lcading cassette deck was a little like putting a square block into a round hole.
 But now there's the AIWA AD-6500.
 The world's first cassette deck with automatic cassette loading.
 So you can play any cassette quickly, easily and precisely.
 But there's a lot more to the AD-6500 than how you get a cassette into it There's also the music that comes out of it.
 Like a frequency response of 30Hz to 17kHz with FeCr tape.
-Musically speaking that means hearing all the music-not just part of it.
+Musically speaking that instead of tape hiss.